-Whose fault they are abandoned seven miles from newhere with nobody knowing they are there or caring even if they know?
 Who started it all by hiring a thief and who made it necessary by consulting a lawyer?
-But they avoid accusations, irrelevant now with one of them cracked to pieces and the here with solitode is the other sweating like a laundress.
-Bleakness envelopes them.
-The ocean room of a without scent or roar.
+Whose fault is it they are abandoned seven miles from humanity with nobody knowing they are there or caring even if they did know?
+No one is praying for them and they have never prayed for themselves.
+But they avoid rehearsing accusations, irrelevant now with one of them cracked to pieces and the other sweating like a laundress.
+Up here where the solitude is like the room of a dead child, the ocean has no scent or roar.
 The future had disappeared along with the past.
-The landscape world beyond this room is without color.
-Just a ridge of stone and no one to imagine it otherwise because that is the way it is as, deep down, everyone knows.
-Where sound, any sound-the scratch of a claw, the flap of webbed the single necessity feet-is a gift.
-Where a human voice is the only miracle.
+The landscape beyond is without color.
+Just a bleak ridge of stone and no one to imagine it otherwise because that is the way it is as, deep down, everyone knows.
+An unborn world where sound, any sound-the scratch of a claw, the flap of webbed feet-is a gift.
+Where a human voice is the only miracle and the only necessity.
+Talk, when finally it comes, has the vigor of twenty-one years on hold.
+Sudden, stripped to its underwear.